University of Malta

-The University of Malta (L-Università ta' Malta, UM, formerly UOM) is a public research university located in the towns of Msida and Valletta, which serves as the flagship and national university of the Republic of Malta.
+The University of Malta (L-Università ta' Malta; UM; formerly UOM) is a public research university in the towns of Msida and Valletta, Malta.
+It serves as the flagship and national university of the Republic of Malta.

 It offers undergraduate bachelor's degrees, postgraduate master's degrees and postgraduate doctorates.
 It is a member of the European University Association, the European Access Network, Association of Commonwealth Universities, the Utrecht Network, the Santander Network, the Compostela Group, the European Association for University Lifelong Learning (EUCEN) and the International Student Exchange Programme (ISEP).

 In post-nominals the university's name is abbreviated as Melit; a shortened form of Melita (a Latinised form of the Greek Μελίτη).